Best Apartment Security Systems of 2024

 Data as of post date.

-We crowned SimpliSafe the best home security for apartments and renters after testing every wireless, no-contract system on the market.
+We crowned SimpliSafe the best security system for apartments and renters after testing every wireless, no-contract system on the market.
 We prioritized features that serve people who are renting and may move, affordability, and equipment that won't mess up the walls (or wires) of your apartment.
 But it was a really close race, so we'll explain why you might want to consider other options for your apartment security system instead.

 In short, SimpliSafe's got the most affordable equipment and there are no hoops to jump through if you want to cancel your monthly subscription.
 But ADT Self Setup's is a good idea if you want the best professional monitoring in the business, and Abode's the winner for small spaces like shared apartments or studios.
 Plus, it's the only apartment security system that works with the Apple Homekit.
 If you rely on customer reviews to make shopping decisions, Cove has a stellar reputation and fantastic customer-first policies.